© 2016 Nice Brian Designs

 Cornet 1 in Bb, Cornet 2 in Bb, Tenor Horn in Eb, Baritone Horn in Bb

-If a flexible arrangements is required, trumpets can read from the cornet parts; euphoniums, Bb trombones and even Bb basses can read from the baritone part.
+If a flexible arrangement is required, trumpets can read from the cornet parts; euphoniums, Bb trombones and even Bb basses can read from the baritone part.
 The tenor horn part is also given in a Bb version for cornet/flugelhorn and a version for Horn in F; the baritone is given in a version for Eb bass and one for trombone reading bass clef.
 Merry Christmas…